ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 Now we are ready to read in our data!

 The main type of data structure in `pandas` is a `DataFrame`, which organizes data into a 2D table, like a spreadsheet.
-Unlike a `numpy` array, however, different column in a `DataFrame` can have different data types - for example, you can have a string column, an integer column, and a float column all in the same `DataFrame`.
+Unlike a `numpy` array, however, each column in a `DataFrame` can have different data types - for example, you can have a string column, an integer column, and a float column all in the same `DataFrame`.

 (The other major type of data in `pandas` is a `Series`, which is like a 1D array- any individual row or column from a `DataFrame` will be a `Series`.)